 4. Lastly, I wrote a script to access our disaster recovery system via the provided API and grab the backup status of each server for each client via XML.
 Then it formats an email with each client broken out with their servers, the current backup status and the last successful backup date and time.
 This saved us from having to login and drill down on each client every day.
 It also prevents us from forgetting to look if we walk into firefighting first thing in the morning.
 No matter what, you always end up going through email.

-Jason Vanzin is the Director of Business Consulting and Services at EssentiaLink.
+Jason Vanzin is the CEO at Vanzin Consulting Corp.
 He has over 15 years of IT experience and lives in Pittsburgh, PA.
 He blogs on topics related to Business Continuity, Python programming, and technology in general.